Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 9. Deerseeker Recurve Bow

-The Deerseeker recurve bow is a 62-inch takedown recurve bow.
+The Deerseeker bow is a 62-inch takedown bow.
 Its limbs are laminated with fiberglass and maple wood.
 Its riser is made of high-density Dymond wood that makes it strong and can support a maximum draw weight of 60 pounds.
 It is ideal for beginners and also good for target practice.
 It has a dacron B-55 bowstring and a comfortable ergonomic grip.

 What We Like: